Battle of Cardedeu order of battle: Spanish order of battle

-The Royal Spanish army included three Irish regiments, including the Ultonia Infantry Regiment.
+The Royal Spanish army included one of its three Irish regiments, the Ultonia Infantry Regiment.
 There were also six Swiss regiments, among them the 1st Wimpfen and 2nd Reding senior Infantry Regiments.
 The Provincial Grenadiers were a militia formation.
 Uniquely among the provinces of Spain, Catalonia raised its own type of militia, the miquelets.
 This was a mass levy of military aged men that was armed and paid by the church parishes.
 They were sometimes called somatenes after the alarm-bell (somaten) used to alert them.
 The miquelets were organized into 1,000-man "tercios".
 Newly-raised units are labeled "Volunteers" or "new".
 Miquelets and militia have the Catalan flag.
 All others are regulars.

 During the Siege of Roses, the garrison consisted of 150 men of the Ultonia Regiment, one-half of the 2nd of Barcelona Light Infantry Regiment, one company of the 1st Wimpfen Swiss Regiment, the Lerida and Igualada Tercios, and elements of the Berga and Figueras Tercios.
 These were later reinforced by a small battalion of the Borbon Regiment.
 Nearly all these troops went into captivity when the place surrendered on 5 December.

 One authority stated that Reding commanded two battalions each of the 1st Grenada, Baza, and Almeria Infantry Regiments at Cardedeu.
 Vives led newly organized Catalan units at Cardedeu, plus seven guns, but the source did not specify which units.
 A second historian credited the Spanish at Cardedeu with 5,000 Granadan troops under Reding and 4,000 Catalans under Vives, but did not list the individual units.
 This force included 600 cavalrymen and seven field guns.
 During the battle, Francisco Milans del Bosch was to the east with 3,000 miquelets and Luis Rebolledo de Palafox y Melci, 1st marqués de Lazán was to the north with perhaps 6,000 more soldiers.
 However, Milans' men were still reeling from their defeat the day before and Lazán was too slow; neither intervened at Cardedeu.